RetroReversing/retroReversing/pages/n64/iQueSDK.md

 The problem with porting this to the iQue is that Controller Pak's didn't exist on the system, so how would this feature be implemented for the iQue?
 The answer to this problem was added to the API in version 1.3 of the SDK, Auxiliary data or AuxData for short was an API that allowed storing this Controller Pak data on the iQue cartridge.

-## GDB - GNU Debugger
+## GDB - iQue Player Debugger
-First added in version 1.2 of the iQue SDK, the GNU Debugger allows proper source level debugging to be performed through the USB interface.
+First added in version 1.2 of the iQue SDK, the  iQue Player Debugger allows proper source level debugging to be performed through the USB interface.

+It is a fork of the very well known GNU Debugger (GDB) and consists of 3 main parts:
+* ique_gdb - command line tool that the developer uses to set breakpoints etc
+* GDB Stub - Runs on the iQue Player itself as is located in the debug version of libUltra called `libultra_d`
+* mux - takes commands from ique_gdb via TCP and forwards it to the GDB Stub on the iQue via USB

+Note that the debugger only supports code compiled for the  R4300 CPU and so does not help debug issues with the Reality Co-Processor code such as RSP microcode.

+Also note that in order to debug a game, not only does it have to be compiled with the debug version of `libultra` but also needs to call the function `gdbInit` to initialise the GDB stub on the iQue.

 ## N64OnlineManuals52
 This is the same documentation as could be found in version 5.2 of the Nintendo 64 SDK, as far as we know there has been no changes to it for iQue but someone should do a Folder Diff on this to make sure.